Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Discussion

 \section{Discussion}

-We have developed a causal inference framework for time series data from observational studies.
-Under this framework, we introduced a new class of time series causal estimands under stochastic interventions.
-Our proposed nonparametric estimators based on time-varying propensity scores are shown to provide unbiased estimation of the causal estimands with theoretical justification.
-When observational studies contain time series data from multiple locations (counties in our data application), we link our stochastic intervention framework to the random-effect meta-analysis framework.
-The ultimate goal in this setting is to obtain a pooled causal estimator that summarizes the potentially heterogeneous causal effects obtained from multiple time series.
+We have developed a novel causal inference framework for multi-site time series data that relies on stochastic interventions.
+Under this framework, we introduced a class of causal estimands and their unbiased estimators with theoretical justification.
+In the context of multi-site time series data, we link our ItvPS intervention framework to the spatial random-effects meta-analysis.
+The ultimate goal is to obtain a pooled causal estimator that summarizes the potentially heterogeneous causal effects from multi-site time series studies.